nhicavalderas/nhicavalderas/README.md

 ###

-<p align="left">I’m a 19-year-old IT student pursuing a Bachelor of Science in Information Technology.
+<p align="left">Currently an IT student pursuing a Bachelor of Science in Information Technology.
 I’m eager to learn, take on challenges, and develop skills in programming, databases, networking, and web development.</p>

 ###